-As part of the survey team equipment a small workboat will be available to the follow on dive team but more are always useful.
+As part of the survey team equipment a small workboat will be available to the following on dive team but more is always useful.
 Traditionally this would be a Combat Support Boat and if they are available, would be ideal.
 There are other options available that could be used for other tasks in addition to diver support.

 The easiest way to provide a floating temporary work platform in relatively sheltered water is to use one of the many modular pontoons available in the commercial market, steel or plastic.

 They can be fitted with a range of accessories such as cleats, rails, deck covers, utility connectors and connecting modules.
 Surprisingly robust, when assembled they can be used as work platforms, temporary bridges, jetties, drive-on boat docks and docking interfaces.

 To support heavy plant a more robust solution than the plastic pontoon would be needed, deeper and with stronger connecting mechanisms.
 The principle of modular pontoons is the same but steel ISO container-sized units are obviously much stronger and able to support greater loads.

 The first option would be to simply obtain dunnage and spud jacks for the existing Mexeflote pontoon but this might create a situation where these always in high demand units are required elsewhere and so a dedicated solution is needed.

 Again, there are many commercial off the shelf solutions and in specifying a modular steel pontoon solution for use as a strong work platform for debris removal and minor salvage tasks there is a recognition that their inherent versatility can be used for other tasks in Requirement 2.

 Modular steel pontoons are incredibly versatile, they can be used as work platforms, dredgers, ferries, jetties, rafts, causeways and linkspans.